lonevvolf/kaichronicles/doc/README-mechanics.md

 ### resetNewOrderDisabledDisciplines
 Execute once only.
 New Order: Reset any disabled disciplines in the current book.

+### damageKaiWeapon
+Execute once only.
+New Order: PERMANENTLY damage the player's Kai Weapon (-2CS)

 ### setSkills
 Game setup: The player selects the initial Endurance and Combat Skill